jnalepka/free-draw-simulator/README.md

-# FreeDrawSimulator
+# GrentonToolbox
-Report bugs and features for FreeDrawSimulator app.
+This is an unofficial application GrentonToolbox.
+Feel free to report bugs and sugestions.

 # Install
 ### Windows
 1. Extract the `.zip` file.
-2. Run `FreeDrawSimulator.exe`.
+2. Run `GrentonToolbox.exe`.

 #### How to add shortcut:
 1. Right-click and select `Create shortcut` to add a shortcut to the program.